meowFlute/linuxPlatformer/README.md

 # linuxPlatformer
-Create a platformer using only the terminal and a text editor
+Create a cross platform platformer using only the terminal and a text editor